-To apply for either an ACIAR travel grant or The Crawford Fund scholarship, please read the the information below and complete the scholarship section during the online abstract submission process.
+To apply for a scholarship, please read the information below and complete the scholarship section during the online abstract submission process.

-For any enquiries, please contact Hannah Hardy, firstname.lastname@example.org.
+For any enquiries, please contact Expert Events, Tropag2019@expertevents.com.au.

-ACIAR will support 25 Early Career Researchers from Africa, Asia and Pacific countries, to attend and participate in TropAg2017.
-Travel grants will be awarded to those involved in an ACIAR-supported collaborative research project, and who submit an abstract selected to be presented at the conference.
+Travel grants will be awarded to those involved in an ACIAR-supported collaborative research projects, and who submit an abstract selected to be presented at the conference.

 To be eligible for a travel grant applicants must:

-• Be the first or nominated presenting author on an abstract submitted and be prepared to give a poster or oral presentation at the conference.
+- Be the presenting author on an abstract submitted and be prepared to give a poster or oral presentation at the conference.

 To be eligible for a Crawford Fund Conference Scholarship, applicants must: